-- Ku-ring-gai's estimated resident population was 123,143 in 2016, up from 120,978 in 2014: - the projected population by 2038 is expected to be 144,085 which is a project increase of 17%; - the area is predominantly residential with 72.4% in detached dwellings, 19% in high rise dwellings and 8.4% in medium density dwellings; - cultural diversity is also increasing consistent with trends across Greater Sydney.
-New residents are mainly from Chinese and Korean backgrounds along with residents from the United Kingdom, South Africa and Europe; - there is 27.7% of the population speak a language other than English at home and 38.9% of residents are born overseas:
+- an estimated resident population was 123,143 in 2016 - the projected population by 2038 is expected to be 144,085, an increase of 17% - the area is predominantly residential with 72.4% detached dwellings, 19% high rise dwellings and 8.4% medium density dwellings - cultural diversity is increasing consistent with trends across Greater Sydney.
+New residents are mainly from Chinese and Korean backgrounds along with residents from the United Kingdom, South Africa and Europe - 27.7% of the population speak a language other than English at home and 38.9% of residents were born overseas

-&lt;sup>2 Socio-Economic Indexes for Areas (SEIFA) is a product developed by the ABS that ranks areas in Australia according to relative socio-economic advantage and disadvantage.
+2 Socio-Economic Indexes for Areas (SEIFA) is a product developed by the ABS that ranks areas in Australia according to relative socio-economic advantage and disadvantage.
 The indexes are based on information from the five-yearly Census.

-- Ku-ring-gai's demographic profile shows a fairly unique age profile for Sydney with substantial numbers of older people (higher than Greater Sydney 2016) and families with children aged 0 -17 years compared to the average for Greater Sydney; - there is a significantly smaller proportion of young working age (25-34 years) at 8.2% compared to 16.1% in Greater Sydney; and - there are more couple families with children at 46%, compared with 35% in Greater Sydney.
+- a fairly unique age profile for Sydney with substantial numbers of older people (higher than Greater Sydney 2016) and families with children aged 0 -17 years compared to the average for Greater Sydney; - a significantly smaller proportion of young working age people (25-34 years) at 8.2% compared to 16.1% in Greater Sydney; and - more couple families with children at 46%, compared with 35% in Greater Sydney.

-Ku-ring-gai Twilight Concert, 2017
+Ku-ring-gai Wildflower Garden Scribbly Gum wonder.